FeanorTheElf/feanor-math/Readme.md

 ## Conventions and best practices

- - Many functions that take a ring as parameter currently take `&R` for a generic `RingStore` type `R`.
+ - Functions that take a ring as parameter should usually be generic and take `R` where `R: RingStore`.
-   This however is not the best option, instead one should prefer to take the ring by value, i.e. `R`.
-   If the ring has to be copied within the function, it is perfectly fine to require `R: Copy + RingStore`.
+   In cases where we would usually take the ring by reference, prefer instead to take `R` by value with `R: RingStore + Copy`.
    Since for `R: RingStore` also `&R: RingStore`, this just makes the interface more general.
  - Rings that wrap a base ring (like `MyRing<BaseRing: RingStore>`) should not impl `Copy`, unless both `BaseRing: Copy` and `El<BaseRing>: Copy`.
-   There are some cases where I have added `#[derive(Copy)]` (namely [`feanor_math::rings::rational::RationalFieldBase`]), which now prevents adding struct members of base ring elements to the ring.
+   There are some cases where I had previously added `#[derive(Copy)]`, which then made adding struct members of base ring elements to the ring a breaking change.
-   In particular, doing that would mean that we cannot impl `Copy` if only the base ring but not its elements are `Copy`, thus breaking backward compatibility.
-   At the next breaking release, this will be changed.

 # Performance